We recently received word of one of the most clever, and therefore most dangerous, student loan scams.

 The good news with this particular scam is that so far it has only been reported from a small county in Northern Kansas.
 The bad news is that variations on this scam are likely on their way.

-At this point the best practice for dealing with your student loans might be to only discuss personal information when you make the call to your lender.
+At this point, the best practice for dealing with your student loans might be to only discuss personal information when you make the call to your lender.
 Insisting on being the person to initiate phone calls could be tedious and might cause a headache or two, but it is a good way to play things safe.

 Regardless of the situation, if you find yourself on the phone with any financial company and things seem off, get their contact information and end the call.
 Give yourself a couple of hours or even a couple of days to think things through.
 Talk it over with friends or family if you have any doubts.
-The people who get scammed often realize the red flags were there, they just didn’t notice them in the moment.
+The people who get scammed often realize the red flags were there, they just didn’t notice them at the moment.